frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 Jesus calls us to Calvary so that we would give up our lives in co-redemption with Him: "If any man would come after me, let him take up his cross daily and follow me" (Matt.
 16:24).

-Our Lord doesn\'t say monthly or yearly or once in a lifetime, but "daily."
+Our Lord doesn't say monthly or yearly or once in a lifetime, but "daily."
 This is the only way to attain happiness in heaven and on earth, for Our Lord has promised that "whoever loses his life for my sake will find it" (Matt.
 10:39).

 St. Josemaría says, "Having the cross means finding happiness and joy.
 And the reason, which I now see more clearly than ever, is this: that having the Cross means being identified with Christ.
-It means being Christ, and therefore, being a child of God."
+It means being Christ, and therefore, being a child of God" (*cf*.
+J. Escrivá, *Christ Is Passing By*, Point 19; *Friends of God*, Point 212).

-It\'s worth nailing ourselves to the Cross because it means entering into life, drinking in the life of Christ.
+It's worth nailing ourselves to the Cross because it means entering into life, drinking in the life of Christ.

 One spiritual writer says: "Let us ask Our Lady to help learn to offer with serenity the fatigue and tiredness that each day brings with it, with our thoughts fixed on Christ, who accompanies us in this life and waits for us, glorified, at the end of the way" (Francis Fernandez, *In Conversation with God*, Volume 7).